Insignia Tub Bearing Failure

 Possible Causes

-Worn rear tub bearings, Failed tub seal allowing water into bearings, Bent or damaged drum shaft (spider arm), Corroded bearing housing
+Worn rear tub bearings, Failed tub seal allowing water into the bearings, Bent or damaged drum shaft (spider arm), Corroded bearing housing

 How to Fix / Troubleshooting